-We have not been able to complete this complex area of work in the time available to draft out report for the Committee paper deadline.

-Our work is well progressed and we will provide you a verbal update on the outcome of our procedures at the Audit and Governance Committee on 22 July 2019.
+We have not been able to complete this complex area of work in the time available to draft our report for the Committee paper deadline.
+Our work is substantially complete and we will provide you with a verbal update on the outcome of our procedures at the Audit and Governance Committee meeting on 23 November 2020.
+To date: